-- IGBT based electric induction heater - Solar photovoltaic system for power generation - Energy efficient screw compressor with VFD and PM motor - Energy efficient pumps
+- IGBT based induction heater - Solar photovoltaic system for power generation

 Through this technology compendium the project hopes to maximize the environment benefits that would lead to Energy savings and GHG emission reduction.
 The project titled "Promoting energy efficiency and renewable energy in selected MSME clusters in India" provides a unique opportunity to the MSME units to progress towards a sustainable future.